-The next figure illustrates what a hyperbolic secant pulse created with the Boulder Opal Toolkits looks like.
+The next figure illustrates what a hyperbolic secant pulse created with the Boulder Opal library of signals looks like.

 A particular case of these pulses is the square pulse, which has a finite value equal to its amplitude during a specified length of time, and is zero for all the rest of the time.

 Due to this discontinuity, the square pulse can't be created as an STF.